 Âme Barcelona

-💸 Tasting menu 75€.
+💸 Tasting menu €75

 📍 Carrer Londres, 91

-Via Granados
+Vía Granados

 Sartoria Panatieri

-🍲 Their roasted cauliflower, gremolata sauce and parmesan.
+🍲 Roasted cauliflower, gremolata sauce, and Parmesan

-💸 Average price between 20€ and 30€.
+💸 Average price between €20 and €30

 📍 Carrer de Provença, 330

-Kitchen & Bar Theater
+Teatro Kitchen & Bar

-📍 Av. del Paral-lel, 164
+📍 Av. del Paral·lel, 164

-💸 Average price between 50 and 60 €.
+💸 Average price between €50 and €60

-The luxury 5* hotel The Barcelona EDITION, at the foot of the Mercat de Santa Caterina (Born), is a microcosm within Barcelona.
-Gastronomy, signature cocktails, entertainment and elegance.
-A lot of elegance.
-But also an impeccable dinner service.
-Its Bar Veraz is one of the most unique speakeasy restaurants in the city.
+The luxurious 5-star hotel The Barcelona EDITION, at the foot of the Mercat de Santa Caterina (Born), is a microcosm within Barcelona.
+Gastronomy, signature cocktails, entertainment, and elegance.
+Lots of elegance.
+But also impeccable dinner service.
+Its Bar Veraz is one of the city’s most unique speakeasy-stylerestaurants.

 📍 Avinguda de Francesc Cambó, 14